KeyboardKit/KeyboardKit/README.md

 🇷🇺 🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 <br />
 🇺🇿 <br />

-KeyboardKit comes with localized input sets, layouts and callouts for U.S. English.
+KeyboardKit comes with basic input sets, layouts and secondary callout actions.

 ## Features

 KeyboardKit comes packed features to help you build amazing and powerful keyboards:

+* ⌨️ [Essentials][Essentials] - KeyboardKit comes with a bunch of essential functionality and types.

-* 💥 [Actions][Actions] - KeyboardKit has keyboard actions like characters, emojis, actions, etc.
+* 💥 [Actions][Actions] - KeyboardKit has keyboard actions like characters, actions, etc.
-* 💡 [Autocomplete][Autocomplete] - KeyboardKit can perform autocomplete and present suggestions as the user types.
+* 💡 [Autocomplete][Autocomplete] - KeyboardKit can perform autocomplete and autocorrect.
+* 🔤 [Buttons][Buttons] - KeyboardKit can style any view as a keyboard button.
-* 🗯 [Callouts][Callouts] - KeyboardKit can show input and secondary action callouts.
+* 🗯 [Callouts][Callouts] - KeyboardKit can show input and secondary callouts.
+* 🌈 [Colors][Colors] - KeyboardKit defines a bunch of keyboard-related colors.
+* 📱 [Device][Device] - KeyboardKit has a bunch of device-specific utilities.
-* 🎤 [Dictation][Dictation] - (BETA) KeyboardKit can perform dictation from the keyboard extension.
+* 🎤 [Dictation][Dictation] - (BETA) KeyboardKit can perform dictation from the keyboard.
-* 😊 [Emojis][Emojis] - KeyboardKit defines emojis and emoji categories, as well as emoji keyboards.
+* 😊 [Emojis][Emojis] - KeyboardKit defines an emoji type with a lot of nite information.
-* ⌨️ [External Keyboards][External] - KeyboardKit lets you detect whether or not an external keyboard is connected.
+* ⌨️ [External Keyboards][External] - KeyboardKit can detect if an external keyboard is connected.
-* 👋 [Feedback][Feedback] - KeyboardKit keyboards can give and haptic feedback feedback as the user types.
+* 🔉 [Feedback][Feedback] - KeyboardKit can trigger audio and haptic feedback.
-* 👆 [Gestures][Gestures] - KeyboardKit has keyboard-specific gestures that you can use in your own keyboards.
+* 👆 [Gestures][Gestures] - KeyboardKit has rich, keyboard-specific gestures.
-* ⌨️ [Keyboard][Keyboard] - KeyboardKit supports different keyboard types, provides observable keyboard state, etc.
+* 🖼️ [Images][Images] - KeyboardKit defines a bunch of keyboard-related images.
-* 🔣 [Layout][Layout] - KeyboardKit supports creating keyboard layouts for various devices, locales etc.
+* 🔣 [Layout][Layout] - KeyboardKit lets you define dynamic keyboard layouts.
-* 🌐 [Localization][Localization]- KeyboardKit supports LTR and RTL locales with localized content and assets.
+* 🌐 [Localization][Localization] - KeyboardKit supports LTR and RTL locales.
+* 🗺️ [Navigation][Navigation] - KeyboardKit lets you open urls and other apps.
-* 👁 [Previews][Previews] - KeyboardKit has utilites that help previewing keyboard views and components in SwiftUI.
+* 👁 [Previews][Previews] - KeyboardKit lets you preview views and components in SwiftUI.
-* ➡️ [Proxy Extensions][Proxy] - KeyboardKit extends `UITextDocumentProxy` and makes it do a lot more.
+* ➡️ [Proxy Extensions][Proxy] - KeyboardKit makes `UITextDocumentProxy` do a LOT more.
-* 🚏 [Routing][Routing] - KeyboardKit lets you route text to other destinations than the main app.
+* 🚏 [Routing][Routing] - KeyboardKit lets you route text to text inputs within the keyboard.
-* ⚙️ [Settings][Settings] - KeyboardKit has tools for accessing and linking to an app's keyboard settings.
+* ⚙️ [Settings][Settings] - KeyboardKit has tools for accessing and linking to keyboard settings.
+* 🩺 [State][State] - KeyboardKit lets you detect if a keyboard is enabled, has full access, etc.
-* 🎨 [Styling][Styling] - KeyboardKit has a style engine that lets you style your keyboards to great extent.
+* 🎨 [Styling][Styling] - KeyboardKit lets you style and customize your keyboards to great extent.
+* 🍏 [System][System] - KeyboardKit lets you create keyboards that mimic the native iOS keyboards.